 Free Online Ohio City Directories

-City and business directories are available online from all over the U.S. and are what I consider another important set of information that can assist you in advancing your family history and genealogy research.
+City and business directories are available online from all over the U.S..
+They are another important set of information that can assist you in advancing your family history and genealogy research.

 This activity of presenting links is a collaborative effort between The Ancestor Hunt and Miriam Robbins, who for years has made available the Online Historical Directories website, which presents links to directories of all types that are available online, including free collections as well as those available only via subscription.
 I wish to thank Miriam for her help in launching this category of records at The Ancestor Hunt.